 3. Connect with the people

 While you learn to adapt during the pandemic, use this as an opportunity to build a diverse workforce.
-It would help if you made genuine efforts to connect with your staff, volunteers, and the people your nonprofit organisation is serving.
+It would help if you made genuine efforts to connect with your staff, volunteers, and the people your nonprofit organization is serving.

 4. Identify people’s skills